9 Lives Program

 Animal Safe Haven Program (ASH)

-THE ANIMAL SAFE HAVEN PROGRAM has been created to provide temporary homes to animals that are part of families fleeing abusive and violent situations or for those who for medical reasons are unable to provide care while hospitalized.
-It is not easy to leave an abusive or violent relationship and it can be more difficult when there is fear for the family pet.
-We can provide them with a shelter from the storm.
+The Animal Safe Haven (ASH) Program has been created to provide temporary homes to animals that are part of families fleeing abusive and violent situations, victims of crime or for those who for physical or mental health reasons are unable to provide care while hospitalized.

 Animal Safety and Awareness Program (ASAP)